tokenn-com/ico/README.md

 * The crowdsale funds raised during the crowdsale (as they are received by TokenSale instance).
 * When the crowdsale is finalized, NON_VESTED_TEAM_ADVISORS_SHARE, and COMPANY_SHARE will be minted for the benefit of the _wallet account.

 This wallet will send the same percentage - that Reserves are of total tokens - of ETH raised to the Uniswapper instance.
+The Uniswapper instance address will be added once it is deployed and before the crowdsale commences.

 ## Reward Wallet